-All students/Teacher Candidates graduating from the SoE teacher education programs are eligible to apply for Association of Christian Schools International (ACSI) teacher certification.
+All students completing the CUS teacher education programs are recommended for Association of Christian Schools International (ACSI) teacher certification.

-Students must complete courses in three categories: 1) CCU General Education, 2) the Major (Liberal Arts, English, Music, General Science, or History) and 3) SoE Professional Education Courses.
+Students must complete courses in three categories: 1) General Education, 2) Major [Liberal Arts, Special Education, English, Music, General Science, or History] and 3) Professional Education Courses.

-Please note that the School of Education offers licensure programs approved by the Colorado Department of Education and the Colorado Department of Higher Education.
-We are accountable and responsive to these outside accreditation bodies.
-Thus, on occasion, a specific major or professional course requirement may be changed from that listed in this catalog to meet dynamic higher education teacher preparation requirements and to assure our teacher candidates are prepared with best practices.
+Please note that the School of Education offers licensure programs approved by the Colorado State Board of Education; we are accountable and responsive to this outside accreditation body.
+Thus, on occasion a specific major or professional course requirement may be changed from that listed in this catalog to meet dynamic higher education teacher preparation requirements and to assure our teacher candidates are prepared with best practices.